 Best AirPlay speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best AirPlay speakers you can buy in 2022.

-AirPlay speakers don't have to be made by Apple, although it does help.
+AirPlay speakers don't have to be made by Apple, but it does help.
 There are plenty of other five-star ways of streaming wireless music from an iPhone, iPad or Mac, but AirPlay is an effective way to do multi-room without getting locked into a single audio brand.
-AirPlay is simple, and, while Bluetooth is ubiquitous, there are still advantages to choosing one of the best AirPlay speaker instead.
+AirPlay is simple and, while Bluetooth is ubiquitous, there are still advantages to choosing one of the best AirPlay speakers instead.

-Apple's streaming technology can stretch over a longer distance.
-AirPlay uses lossless compression rather than lossy Bluetooth, and the direct connection between the iOS device and the AirPlay speaker gives you control over both the volume of your speaker and the volume of your device.
+Apple's streaming technology can stretch over a longer distance, for example.
+AirPlay also uses lossless compression rather than lossy Bluetooth, and the direct connection between the iOS device and the AirPlay speaker gives you control over both the volume of your speaker and the volume of your device.